 - Subd.
+1a.
+Social Security Administration; reports of deceased residents.
+The secretary of state shall determine if any of the persons listed on the Social Security Death Index are registered to vote and prepare a list of those registrants for each county auditor.
+The county auditor shall change the status of those registrants to "deceased" in the statewide voter registration system. - Subd.
 2. Deceased nonresidents.
 After receiving notice of death of a voter who has died outside the county, the county auditor shall change the voter's status to "deceased."
-Notice must be in the form of a printed obituary or a written statement signed by a registered voter of the county. - Subd.
+Notice must be in the form of a printed obituary or a written statement signed by a registered Minnesota voter. - Subd.
 3. Use of change of address system. (a) At least once each month the secretary of state shall obtain a list of individuals registered to vote in this state who have filed with the United States Postal Service a change of their permanent address.
-If the address is changed to another address in this state, the secretary of state shall transmit the information about the changed address by electronic means to the county auditor of the county in which the new address is located.
-Upon receipt of the information, the county auditor shall update the voter's address in the statewide registration system and mail to the voter a notice stating the voter's name, address, precinct, and polling place.
+However, the secretary of state shall not load data derived from this list into the statewide voter registration system within the 47 days before the state primary or 47 days before a November general election. - (b) If the address is changed to another address in this state, the secretary of state shall locate the precinct in which the voter resides, if possible.
+If the secretary of state is able to locate the precinct in which the voter resides, the secretary must transmit the information about the changed address by electronic means to the county auditor of the county in which the new address is located.
+If the voter has not voted or submitted a voter registration application since the address change, upon receipt of the information, the county auditor shall update the voter's address in the statewide voter registration system.
+The county auditor shall mail to the voter a notice stating the voter's name, address, precinct, and polling place, unless the voter's record is challenged due to a felony conviction, noncitizenship, name change, incompetence, or a court's revocation of voting rights of individuals under guardianship, in which case the auditor must not mail the notice.
 The notice must advise the voter that the voter's voting address has been changed and that the voter must notify the county auditor within 21 days if the new address is not the voter's address of residence.
-The notice must state that it must be returned if it is not deliverable to the voter at the named address. - (b) If the change of permanent address is to an address outside this state, the secretary of state shall notify by electronic means the auditor of the county where the voter formerly resided that the voter has moved to another state.
-The county auditor shall promptly mail to the voter at the voter's new address a notice advising the voter that the voter's status in the statewide registration system will be changed to "inactive" unless the voter notifies the county auditor within 21 days that the voter is retaining the former address as the voter's address of residence.
-If the notice is not received by the deadline, the county auditor shall change the voter's status to "inactive" in the statewide registration system. - Subd.
-4. Request for removal of voter record.
-If a voter makes a written request for removal of the voter's record, the county auditor shall remove the record of the voter from the statewide registration system.
+The notice must state that it must be returned if it is not deliverable to the voter at the named address.

+(c) If the change of permanent address is to an address outside this state, the secretary of state shall notify by electronic means the auditor of the county where the voter formerly resided that the voter has moved to another state.
+If the voter has not voted or submitted a voter registration application since the address change, the county auditor shall promptly mail to the voter at the voter's new address a notice advising the voter that the voter's status in the statewide voter registration system will be changed to "inactive" unless the voter notifies the county auditor within 21 days that the voter is retaining the former address as the voter's address of residence, except that if the voter's record is challenged due to a felony conviction, noncitizenship, name change, incompetence, or a court's revocation of voting rights of individuals under guardianship, the auditor must not mail the notice.
+If the notice is not received by the deadline, the county auditor shall change the voter's status to "inactive" in the statewide voter registration system.